-Girard Medical Center is accredited by the Healthcare Facilities Accreditation Program (HFAP) of the American Osteopathic Association (AOA).
+The Behavioral Wellness Center at Girard is accredited by the Healthcare Facilities Accreditation Program (HFAP) of the American Osteopathic Association (AOA).
+We are accredited by The Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 We are a member of the American Hospital Association, the Hospital Association of Pennsylvania, the Delaware Valley Hospital Council and the Catholic Hospital Association.

 Accreditation Status.
-Girard Medical Center's Doctoral Internship in Clinical Psychology is accredited by the American Psychological Association (APA).
-Initial Accreditation was 12/2/2016, with the next site visit scheduled for 2021.
+The Behavioral Wellness Center at Girard's Doctoral Internship in Clinical Psychology is accredited by the American Psychological Association (APA).
+Initial Accreditation was 12/2/2016.
+Our site visit took place in May 2023 and we are currently awaiting our response from the Commission on Accreditation.
 Questions related to the program's accreditation status should be directed to the Commission on Accreditation: